banillie/hm_contact_app/README.md

 - What raw html can do for you anyway!
 Going beyond this - learning a deeper appreciation of how html works and it's tags.
 This goes hand in hand with how htmx works.
 - The flask flash functionality to flash a new message to the next request.
+- event handlers, especially for hxtm events.
+- reasonable system for javascript structure (RSJS)
+- `dunking on JavaScript is not the aim of the htmx project.
+The goal of htmx is not less JavaScript, but less code, more readable and hypermedia-friendly code.`
+- `simply listing “best practices” is rarely convincing or edifying.
+To be honest, it’s boring.`
+- `No code is faster than no code.` Merb.